Craig Hentrich: Later years

-Hentrich became a free agent after the 2008 season and was thinking of retiring.
+Hentrich became a free agent after the 2008 season and was contemplating retiring.
 On March 6, 2009, he decided to return to football and the Titans.
 He signed a one-year deal for the veteran minimum, which under the labor agreement costs teams considerably less in cap dollars.

 Hentrich was placed on injured reserve in 2009, ending his season.

 He retired following the 2009 season after playing in 241 games and 16 seasons, falling just short of 50,000 career punting yards.

 He was the last remaining Titan player who was also a member of the 1999 team that appeared in the Super Bowl.